B3tterTogeth3r/Walhalla-v2/README.md

    - Filled the content in it and added some relating TODOs to the top
 10. Donate
     - Filled the content, fitted the new design, removed some unnecessary code.

+## Analytics
+17.05.2021
+Enabled Analytics and put some custom events in the app.
+I right now just track how often a user is clicking on a event in the program fragment.
+Also logging which sites the user is opening and how long the user is staying on them.